Salonika Incident: Background

 On 3 May 1876, a 16-year-old girl named Stephana, was abducted by several women.
-Stephana, from Bogdanci, near Gevgelija, was of Bulgarian and Christian heritage, but probably had a muslim lover against the will of her family.
+Stephana, from Bogdanci, near Gevgelija, was of Bulgarian and Christian heritage, but probably had a Muslim lover against the will of her family.
 Stephana associated with a neighbouring Turkish and Muslim family, which took her in their home and proposed to bring her to Thessaloniki in order to complete administrative paperwork that would officially enact her conversion to Islam.
 To do so, Ottoman law required the convert to appear before a local council and testify that they were embracing Islam freely, as a sane adult and without coercion.
 The Turks gave Stephana a traditional attire, comprising a full coat and a veil, and brought her to Gevgelija where she would take the train to Thessaloniki.
 When the train stopped at Karasuli, Stephana's mother Maria was there and recognised her daughter, whom she tried to convince not to follow through with her conversion to Islam.

 The train arrived at Thessaloniki in the morning of 5 May.
-As Stephana asked policemen to escort her to the governor's residence, her mother called for help from Christian bystanders; as the day was an Orthodox holiday, a 150-strong group of Christians happened to be at the station, including George Abbott, and they attacked Stephana's companions.
+As Stephana asked policemen to escort her to the governor's residence, her mother called for help from Christian bystanders.
+According to other sources, Stephana herself called for help.
+As the day was an Orthodox holiday, a 150-strong group of Christians happened to be at the station, including George Abbott, and they attacked Stephana's companions.
 They seized her, removed her traditional Turkish clothes, put her in a carriage and took her to Hajji Lazzaro's residence.